sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 - Phase #1
   - Should be able to create Bridge/VLAN to VSID mapping
-  - Should be able to create tunnels and encap/decap mappers.
+  - Should be able to create tunnels and encap/decap mappers

 ### Architecture Design